 MSc Human and Biological Robotics

-MSc Human and Biological Robotics is new for 2016, and builds upon the strength of the College-wide Robotics Forum.
+MSc Human and Biological Robotics has been running since 2016, and builds upon the strength of the College-wide Robotics Forum.
 The course has a unique focus on engineering methods to investigate human and animal sensing and sensorimotor control, and the design of biomimetic systems and assistive devices for humans.

 Our courses will provide you with technical knowledge, expertise and transferable skills in this exciting area.
 Our applicants come from around the globe.
 Some, applying for our Biomedical Engineering and Human Biological Robotics MSc courses, have previous study of Biomedical Engineering that they wish to extend further, others come from other engineering and physical science backgrounds such as Mechanical Engineering, Electrical and Electronic Engineering and Physics.
 For our MSc Engineering for Biomedicine course applicants are mostly from life sciences and clinical sciences backgrounds interested in applying knowledge and skills from these areas to bioengineering.

 Further details of our courses including entry requirements can be found on the College study pages.

 2 Column colour block FAQ and Student experience

 Bioengineering Masters Courses Open afternoon - 14:00 - 16:00 on Wednesday 6th March 2024